-About three weeks before the garlic bulb is ready for harvest, the garlic crop sends up a flower stalk known as the garlic scape.
-The stalk grows straight up for several inches and then curls once or twice before growing upward and blooming.
+As the garlic bulb nears harvest, a unique flower stalk known as the garlic scape shoots up from the crop.
+This stalk rises several inches and then curls one or two times before growing upward and eventually blossoming.

 Scapes are edible and are a foodie favorite that can be used as a vegetable or to make pesto.
 Garlic scape pesto can be made by replacing the basil with raw scapes.
 We highly recommend using neutral-tasting oil so that the natural flavors of garlic scapes can shine through.
 They can also be tossed with olive oil and grilled or chopped and added to stir-fries or creamy pasts.